Spicy Schezwan Fried Rice

 Schezwan fried rice is a main dish that goes well just by itself.
 I often serve it with Gobi Manchurian as my boys love that.

-This particular time I served it with Spicy stir fried tofu and it was delicious.
+This particular time I served it with Spicy stir-fried tofu and it was delicious.
 I would serve it with tofu if I am not adding tofu in the Szechuan fried rice itself.

 Be sure to serve some hot sauce on the side for added heat.
-My favorite is homemade chili paste that I always have in hand.
+My favorite is homemade chili paste which I always have in hand.
 It tastes absolutely amazing with any noodle or stir fry dishes.

 • Use the right kind of chili for the level of spiciness you prefer.